SastaDev/BotApiTelegramBot/README.md

 nano config.json
 python3 -m TgBot
 ```
-Install dependencies and then edit BOT_TOKEN AND MONGODB_URI with yours own.
+Install the dependencies and then edit BOT_TOKEN AND MONGODB_URI with yours own.
 Run the bot by: `python3 -m TgBot`.